|Extra Care Housing (ECH)|

 How can I get help to pay towards my care and support costs?

-If you move into Extra Care Housing and you have eligible Care or support needs (or both) as per Care Act 2014 which have been assessed by Somerset County Council, you will be offered a financial assessment from Adult Social Care.
+If you move into ECH and you have eligible Care or support needs (or both) as per Care Act 2014 which have been assessed by Somerset County Council, you will be offered a financial assessment from Adult Social Care.
 They will talk with you about your finances and, using national rules, work out one weekly contribution you must pay which will be towards both your care and support cover and care costs (individual care needs).